umit-iace/tool-pywisp/docs/guide/index.rst

 ----------

 It is necessary to implement the used connection types, where the class name specify the name used in the GUI and the default settings.
 The settings can be changed in the GUI directly.
-All implementations mus derived from `py:MplVisualizer`.
+All implementations mus derived from :class:`~pywisp.visualization.MplVisualizer`.
 Currently two connection types are available and can implemented exemplary:

 - Serial connection: